oauth-wg/oauth-browser-based-apps/oauth-browser-based-apps.md

 In particular, authorization servers:

-* MUST rotate refresh tokens on each use, in order to be able to detect a stolen refresh token if one is replayed (described in {{oauth-security-topics}} section 4.12)
+* SHOULD rotate refresh tokens on each use, in order to be able to detect a stolen refresh token if one is replayed (described in {{oauth-security-topics}} section 4.12)
 * MUST either set a maximum lifetime on refresh tokens OR expire if the refresh token has not been used within some amount of time
 * upon issuing a rotated refresh token, MUST NOT extend the lifetime of the new refresh token beyond the lifetime of the initial refresh token if the refresh token has a preestablished expiration time